 Dr. Mandy Salomon is an entrepreneur working at the intersection of creative media, human-computer interaction and cultural gerontology to build next-generation tools for people living with dementia and those who support them.

-Dr. Salomon is the co-founder and CEO of Mentia, the maker of Deva World™, an interactive digital world that helps organizations reach their relationship care and person-centered care objectives, efficiently, across the eldercare ecosystem.
-The focus of Mandy’s work has been applying innovative technologies to solve the large-scale senior care challenges of scaling expertise and up-skilling care staff for better health outcomes.
+As Mentia’s co-founder and CEO, Mandy’s focus is applying innovative technologies to solve the large-scale senior care challenges of scaling expertise and up-skilling care staff for better health outcomes.